 Use a regular full-fat cream cheese brick at room temperature.
 Do NOT use whipped or spreadable cream cheese made for bagels.
 I’ve found that some off-brand cream cheese bricks have an unappealing, almost watery texture.
 Go with a quality brand when possible, such as Philadelphia cream cheese.

-Why I Prefer Organic Powdered Sugar for my Frostings
+Why I Prefer Organic Powdered Sugar for My Frostings

 For the absolute smoothest frosting, I recommend investing in organic powdered sugar that contains tapioca starch instead of cornstarch because it dissolves much more readily – so no grittiness!
 It’s still necessary to sift the powdered sugar after measuring it, and before adding it into the mixing bowl.
 This will ensure no pesky lumps and clumps ruin the smoothness of your frosting.
 This is the brand of organic powdered sugar I usually use.

-How to Store this Christmas Funfetti Cake:
+How to Store this Christmas Funfetti Cake

-Store the cake tightly wrapped in plastic wrap or placed in an airtight container in the fridge for up to 3 days.
+Store the cake tightly wrapped in plastic wrap or placed inside an airtight container in the fridge for up to 3 days.
 This cake must stay refrigerated, as the cream cheese frosting contains dairy and it will spoil if stored at room temperature.

 If you’ve already sliced the cake into individual portions, exposed cake dries out much quicker than if it’s stored unsliced.
 Place each slice in to-go containers (like these) or an airtight container with a piece of wax paper or parchment under each slice to come up the sides.